Skip to main content

 • Your API token.

 • The UUID of the room you want to stream.
-From your SignalWire space, open the configuration page for your room: you will find the UUID in the URL, which will look like this: 431dcfbe-2218-44ae-7e2f-b5a11a9c79e9.
+From your SignalWire Space, open the configuration page for your room: you will find the UUID in the URL, which will look like this: 431dcfbe-2218-44ae-7e2f-b5a11a9c79e9.

 • The final RTMP URL.
 If you don't have a stream key, simply use the stream URL that you copied from the streaming service.
 If you also have a stream key, append it to the stream URL, separated by a slash.
 Like this: rtmp://<stream_url>/<stream_key>.

-A screenshot of a SignalWire space on the Video tab.
+A screenshot of a SignalWire Space on the Video tab.
 The UUID of the selected video room is underlined in red as the alphanumeric string following a slash in the URL.

 The UUID of the room is in the URL of the configuration page for that room.